Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 6. Cookies stored by the browser can hold a maximum of 4 KB.
 7. This npm install command is used for express-session installation : $ npm install express-session
 8. Every express session store needs to implement certain methods and be an EventEmitter.

+NOTE :

+1. Session uses cookie to store an id.
+2. Session data stored on the server but unique `I'D` is stored on the client/browser in the cookie and this `I'D` is then used by server to get relevant information about the user.